Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Novosibirsk air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Novosibirsk air currently meets the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Novosibirsk is situated in the south-western part of Siberia on the banks of the Ob River in Russia.
 It is the third most populous city after Moscow and St. Petersburg.
 In 2018 it had an estimated population of over 1.6 million people.
 Its location was chosen as it is the site of the Novosibirsk Rail Bridge which would eventually carry the Trans-Siberian Railway.
 Because of this, it soon grew into a major transport hub and with it, commerce and industry.

 At the beginning of 2021, Novosibirsk was enjoying “Good” air quality with a US AQI figure of just 17.
 The concentration level of PM2.5 particulate matter was 4.1 µg/m³.
 With levels as low as these, it is recommended that windows are opened to allow the fresh air into the house.
 All forms of outdoor activity can be enjoyed without worry.

 The main sources of air pollution in the region are automobile transportation accounting for 73.3 per cent of gross emissions in the region, heat power enterprises account for 10.4 per cent, utility boilers (both housing and communal services) and stove heating in the private sector.
 There has been a gradual decrease in environmental pollution with lead.
 The share of leaded gasoline was 2.2 per cent, NGV fuel - 0.3 per cent.
 For the city of Novosibirsk and the cities of regional subordination, in which the bulk of vehicles and stationary sources of emissions are concentrated, the problem of air protection from pollution is of priority importance.